As used in this rule:

 (2) The bureau shall bill the employer on a monthly basis for any claims costs paid by the bureau for amounts subject to the deductible as elected by the employer for the policy year.
 In addition to amounts paid by the bureau for which the bureau is seeking reimbursement from the employer, such monthly billings shall also reflect the payments to date for any claims to which a deductible is applicable.

-(3) The employer shall pay all deductible amounts billed by the bureau within twenty-eight days of the invoice date.
+(3) The employer shall pay all deductible amounts billed by the bureau by the invoice due date.
 The employer will be subject to any interest or penalty provisions to which other monies owed the bureau are subject, including certification to the attorney general's office for collection.

 (4) The employer shall continue to be liable beyond any deductible program period for billings covered under a deductible program for injuries that arose during any period for which a deductible is applicable, regardless of when payment was made by the bureau.

 (K) The bureau will apply the premium reduction calculation under the deductible program directly to the base rate established for the policy year for base-rated employers, or after the modified premium rate is established for experience-rated employers, but prior to any other premium adjustments, as well as DWRF and administrative expenses.
 The bureau will calculate the premium reduction in accordance with the appendices of this rule, which takes into account both the deductible amount chosen by the employer and the applicable hazard group under the most current version of NCCI's hazard groupings as established by the primary manual classification of the employer as determined at the end of the enrollment period for that year.

 (1) In determining the primary manual classification and appropriate hazard group, the bureau shall utilize payroll and the associated experience premium for the rating year beginning two years prior to the period in which the employer is seeking to enroll in the deductible program.